Florida scalloping is a state tradition that goes back many years.

 The part of territory where you can harvest scallops is the Florida Gulf coast from the Pasco County – Hernando County line (near Aripeka) all the way north and west to the west bank of the Mexico Beach Canal in Bay County up in the Florida Panhandle.
 The map below from FWC shows this territory.

 One of the best places to scallop is the little village of Steinhatchee west of Gainesville.
-Several business are set up there to handle scallopers, including the Steinhatchee Landing Resort.
-The resort can be contacted at 352-498-3513 or via their website at www.steinhatcheelanding.com/.
-There are other places in town that can also help you; just start Googling.
+Several business are set up there to handle scallopers.
+A good place to stay is Steinhatchee River Inn who can be contacted at 352-498-4049.

 First you have to get your license, and that costs $17 per person and can be bought at any of the marinas in town.
 Once you have the license, you will need some swim fins, a mask, a snorkel.
 You can harvest up to two gallons of scallops in the shell per person per day.